solids4foam/solids4foam/tutorials/solids/thermoelasticity/hotSphere/README.md

 ---

-## Specifying the type of solid analysis
+## Specifying the Type of Solid Analysis

 The type of solid analysis, which is called by the `solids4Foam` solver, is specified in the `constant/solidProperties` dictionary:
 ```